nguyenbrandonm/CTF-Walkthroughs/HTB/Sea/Sea-Walkthrough.md

 ![](Screenshots/Pasted_image_20260108163600.png)

 Alright so now we see that there is a registration form.
-Lets try some simple Reflective XSS.
+Let’s test for reflected XSS behavior in the Website field.

 ### Skip this if you want to go for flags, but if you want to hopefully learn something read on

-Alright well that did not prove useful but the theory without even using Burp is if there is a stored XSS vulnerability then we can host a http server on our machine and put our ip and a fake file into the website input field to see if we get a hit.
+Alright well that did not prove useful but the theory without even using Burp is if user input is rendered without sanitization, we may be able to observe external resource loading, which can indicate XSS.
 Ex: `http://10.10.15.203/xss`.

 ``` bash
 python3 -m http.server